-9.1 - Protea^{ne} Software Startup Screen, Device Tree, and Project Canvas and placed onto the project canvas as icons to simulate rack installation groups, or be added as virtual devices using the [Add Item] menu command with [Design Mode] checked On.
-Editing a device can be done from either the device tree or from it's representative icon on the canvas.
+9.1 Proteane Software Startup Window, Network Device Tree, and Project Canvas

+Devices can be dragged from the device tree and placed onto the project canvas as icons to simulate rack installation groups, or be added as virtual devices using the <Add Item> menu command with <Design Mode> checked On.
+Editing a device can be done from either the device tree or from its representative icon on the canvas.
 All software changes made to a live device are executed in real time.